mcclure/NFTBlocker/README.md

 Right click the extension icon in Chrome and click Options.
 You can view all blocks made on this page, including searching by username.
 Blocks are stored locally, and not synced to the cloud.

-# To Do / Possible Features

-* Option to mute users instead of blocking them.
-* Option to skip users that are following you, but you are not following them.